astrotars/stream-flutter/README.md

 ```
 This method simply sets the state to a new `Future` that will complete with the latest list of channels.
 Once that completes, we'll see the updated list.

-That's it!
+That's it.
 We now have a fully functioning group chat via Stream Channels!